reka-ai/api-examples-python/roast_my_life/workshop/README.md

 ![Upload popup](../../assets/roast-workshop-upload.png)

+#### Try it

-Try it: run the app, open the "Roast a Video" page, click "Add Video", enter a name and URL, then Upload.
+Execute the command `python app.py` to run the app, open the "Roast a Video" page, click "Add Video", enter a name and URL, then Upload.
 On success the grid will try to refresh but some code is still missing to list videos dynamically.
 Next step we’ll fix that.

-## Listing videos dynamically
+### Listing videos dynamically

 Next, enable dynamic video listing by fetching from the API and handing a simplified list to the template.